-Peter Farndon leads the team as the Centre's director, drawing on a long standing interest and experience in genetic education.
+Peter Farndon led the team as the Centre's director, drawing on a longstanding interest and experience in genetics education.
 He trained in paediatrics, general medicine and genetics, and has been involved with the practical application of genetics for patients for over 30 years, recently retiring as a Consultant Clinical Geneticist.
 He is Professor of Clinical Genetics at the University of Birmingham and holds an MSc in medical education.
 He gained an MD for research in Gorlin syndrome, a condition which predisposes to skin cancer.

 He was founding chairman of the Joint Committee on Medical Genetics, and of the UK Genetic Testing Network.
-He has held posts as an officer in the Clinical Genetics Society, British Society for Human Genetics and European Society of Human Genetics, where he was immediate past-chairman of the education committee.
-He was an advisor for the genetics white paper, and a member of the Human Genomics Strategy Group.
-He was awarded a CBE for services to medicine in 2011.
+He has held posts as an officer in the Clinical Genetics Society, British Society for Human Genetics and European Society of Human Genetics, where he was chairman of the education committee.
+He was an adviser for the genetics white paper, and a member of the Human Genomics Strategy Group.
+Peter was awarded a CBE for services to medicine in 2011.

 Mrs Nancy Bailey,

 Nancy has extensive experience as a PA/Office Administrator.
-Whilst most of her career has been spent in the private sector, she has worked within the NHS since 2010 and is enjoying the experience; having spent 12 months at South Birmingham PCT engaging in GP appraisals followed by 12 months at the Clinical Genetics Unit, Birmingham Women's Hospital as Support Secretary.
+While most of her career has been spent in the private sector, she has worked within the NHS since 2010 and is enjoying the experience, having spent 12 months at South Birmingham PCT engaging in GP appraisals followed by 12 months at the Clinical Genetics Unit, Birmingham Women's Hospital, as Support Secretary.

-Candy Cooley M.Med.Sci, BSc (Hons) Edu, DPSN, DN, ONC, SRN, RSCN, Candy has a background in both education and clinical management.
+Candy Cooley M.Med.Sci, BSc (Hons) Edu, DPSN, DN, ONC, SRN, RSCN has a background in both education and clinical management.
 She first joined the team in September 2007 from a management role within a Primary Care Trust.
 Before that she was Head of Division for Cancer & Palliative Care at B'ham City University where she had worked as a lecturer for 15 years.
 For the last two years she has been working at NHS West Midlands, the Strategic Health Authority.
 Her role at the SHA was initially as Head of Hospital & Specialist Education within the Workforce Deanery and then as a Patient Safety Manager within the Quality Directorate.
 Her role also included working on the QIPP agenda for Care Homes and ThinkGlucose with the National Institute for Innovation and Improvement.
-Her role here at NGGEC is working with the Team to raise genetics awareness with both health professionals and the public.

 Sarah has had a long career in nursing, predominately in the primary care setting.
 Previously, she taught pre- and post-registration nurses at Birmingham City University and University of Wolverhampton, where she predominantly taught genetics and ethics on primary care, public health and non-medical prescribing courses.
 Sarah has a BSc Hons in community nursing specialist practitioner, a post-graduate certificate in higher education, and an MA Medical Ethics and Law.
 Her dissertation was on the ethics of newborn screening for Fragile X.

-William is currently developing a genetic testing for health website in conjunction with UKGTN, having formerly been responsible for the Genetic Conditions Specialist Collection on NHS Evidence.
-He has a degree in Mathematics and Operational Research from Lancaster University but his working life has been spent in information management.
-In addition to his professional experience in a number of sectors, he has over twenty years experience as a university educator in information and library management courses including responsibility for the design and development of a Health Information Services Management module for Macmillan Cancer Support information centre managers.
+William helped to develop a genetic testing for health website in conjunction with UKGTN, having formerly been responsible for the Genetic Conditions Specialist Collection on NHS Evidence.
+He has a degree in Mathematics and Operational Research from Lancaster University, but his working life has been spent in information management.
+In addition to his professional experience in a number of sectors, he has over 20 years' experience as a university educator in information and library management courses including responsibility for the design and development of a Health Information Services Management module for Macmillan Cancer Support information centre managers.

 Ms Silvana Ioannou,

-Silvana began her career in broadcast journalism and has over 15 years communications experience.
-Silvana has worked for high profiled education programmes for BBC/OU and ITV.
+Silvana began her career in broadcast journalism and has over 15 years' communications experience.
+Silvana has worked for high-profile education programmes for BBC/OU and ITV.
 She has industry awards for her work in specialist factual and broadcast media.
 Silvana uses many communication channels to create, tailor and deploy key messages about genetics to all stakeholder audiences and raise the Centre's profile.
 Silvana specialised in marketing for her postgraduate diploma in management studies and also has a postgraduate certificate in journalism.

 Áine joined the Centre with 15 years of journalistic experience under her belt, gained predominantly within business publishing in print and online.
-A graduate of English Literature, her career to date has centred around producing and editing content for professional sectors, having previously worked on award-winning magazines, journals and websites within the legal and insurance industries.
-As the Centre’s web and multimedia editor, she is focused on creating, editing and promoting high-quality digital content that meets the educational needs of key audience groups.
+A graduate of English Literature, her career to date has centred around producing, designing and editing content for professional sectors, having previously worked on award-winning magazines, journals and websites within the legal and insurance industries.
+As the Centre’s web and multimedia editor, she focused on creating, editing and promoting high-quality digital content to meet the educational needs of key audience groups.

 Senior Clinical Advisor (Genetics and Genomics)

-Peter joined the team in October 2012, bringing over 23 years experience as a Consultant Clinical Geneticist in
+Peter joined the team in October 2012, bringing more than 23 years' experience as a Consultant Clinical Geneticist in

 Miss Michelle Madeley,